Setting Up with Amazon EC2

 Click Save private key.
 PuTTYgen displays a warning about saving the key without a passphrase.
 Click Yes.

 Amazon VPC enables you to launch AWS resources into a virtual network that you've defined.
 If you have a default VPC, you can skip this section and move to the next task, Create a Security Group.
-To find out if you have a default VPC, see Supported Platforms.
+To determine whether you have a default VPC, see Supported Platforms in the Amazon EC2 Console.
 Otherwise, you can create a nondefault VPC in your account using the steps below.

 If your account supports EC2-Classic in a region, then you do not have a default VPC in that region.
 T2 instances must be launched into a VPC.